 Mechanical control is sometimes an option with aquatic weeds.
 Small areas can be raked out, and most of these weeds will die once they are removed from water.
 Unfortunately, many aquatic weeds reproduce from fragments, meaning any small pieces of the weeds which are broken off but not removed by raking may be able to regrow and even cause the weed to spread to other parts of the pond.
 Chemical control is sometimes the only option.

 When considering what control option is best for you, it is important to identify the weed you have.
 Grass carp do not eat all aquatic weeds, and aquatic herbicides should be selected based on the weeds you have.
-For help identifying weeds, there are many recourses available online, including NC State’s Turffiles website, http://www.turffiles.ncsu.edu/aquatic-plants.
-If you are in doubt about what weeds you have or what herbicides you can use, bring a sample to the McSwain Extension Center.
+For help identifying weeds, there are many resources available online, including Aquatic Weed Management.
+If you are in doubt about what weeds you have or what herbicides you can use, bring a sample to the McSwain Center at the N.C.
+Cooperative Extension of Lee County.
 I would be happy to help identify your weed, help you choose a herbicide, and help you understand the label.
 As with any pesticide, always read the entire label and be sure you understand it.
 If you are ever uncomfortable applying pesticides yourself, contact a professional.
-On August 15th at 9:00 a.m., I will offer a free class on understanding pesticide labels.
-Look for more details in upcoming extension news articles, or give us a call at 919-775-5624.

-Zack Taylor is the Agriculture Agent – Field Crops and Livestock, and Pesticide Coordinator for North Carolina Cooperative Extension in Lee County.
+Mitch Williams is the Agriculture Agent – Field Crops, Livestock, and Pesticide Coordinator for North Carolina Cooperative Extension in Lee County.